Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Empirical illustration

 This section revisits the female labor supply model of \textcite{altuug1998effect}.
-I combine the life-cycle model of \textcite{altuug1998effect} with the identification results of Section \ref{sec:model} to estimate the distribution of labor productivity from data on labor force participation.
-Before introducing the econometric model used in this section, I discuss the approach of \textcite{altuug1998effect}.
+I combine the life-cycle model of \textcite{altuug1998effect} with the identification results of Section \ref{sec:model} to estimate the distribution of labor productivity from data on labor force participation and perform a counterfactual exercise to measure how the response to a wage increase varies across the productivity distribution.